santosgv/viperpro/README.md

 This version includes several fixes and improvements, making the platform fully ready for you to start.
 It is already integrated with our game provider Venix, with games loaded, and the payment gateway from Sharkpay is also configured.
 Just visit the website, create your account, and get started.

->Caso queiram novos gateway e provedores, fazemos também esse tipo de serviço, consulte no site https://viper.casino
+>Caso queiram novos gateway e provedores, fazemos também esse tipo de serviço, consulte no whatsapp https://wa.me/37256054826

 ## BAIXEM A VERSÂO RELEASE AO LADO -------------->